jonathontoon/tweet-tray/README.md

 ## Development

-For all new features or bug fixes simply submit a pull request from your own fork into the original `develop` branch.
+For all new features or bug fixes please create an issue in the main repository first (so we can track what goes into each release) then simply submit a pull request from your own fork into the original `develop` branch.
 Once your pull request has been successfully rebased and tested a separate request can then be made to merge into `master`.

 ## Deployment